I’ve deliberately put the poems and stories up front because that’s what this blog is about: the writing, not the writer.

 For the most part, however, the material you’ll read here is previously unpublished.

-I have three collections of verse currently in print: A Guernsey Double, in collaboration with UK poet, Peter Kenny; Strange Journey, a book of poems published in 2011 dealing with the transition from childhood to old age, and my most recent collection, Stone Witness, published by Blue Ormer.
+I have two collections of verse currently in print: A Guernsey Double, in collaboration with UK poet, Peter Kenny and Stone Witness, recently published by Blue Ormer.

 You'll find details about this one on my Publications page or at Blue Ormer's website